apache/airavata/modules/registry/registry-core/README.md

    Additional notes:

-   - To have OpenJPA generate FOREIGN KEY schema statements, you need to annotate the foreign key reference with `@ForeignKey`.
+   - To have OpenJPA generate FOREIGN KEY schema statements, you need to annotate the foreign key reference with `@org.apache.openjpa.persistence.jdbc.ForeignKey`.
+   - To have OpenJPA generate INDEX schema statements, you need to annotate the indexed columns with `@org.apache.openjpa.persistence.jdbc.Index`.

 2. If you added an Entity class, make sure to add an entry for it in `persistence.xml`.
 You'll need to also add the same entry to